-Knowledgeableness as one of customer service principles might allow you to forget about the prior one!
+Knowledgeableness as one of the customer service principles might allow you to forget about the prior one!

-While I’m not saying you don’t have to be honest, there might just not be the time when your honesty will be put to the test.
+While I’m not saying you don’t have to be honest, there might just not be a time when your honesty will be put to the test.

-If your knowledgable enough when it comes to the product or service there won’t be a question or an issue that you won’t be able to provide an answer to.
+If you are knowledgeable enough when it comes to the product or service there won’t be a question or an issue that you won’t be able to provide an answer to.

-It’s crucial that customer service reps now every little piece of your product and company so they’re eligible to help the customers.
+Customer service reps must know every little piece of your product and company so they’re eligible to help the customers.

 This way, they’ll – one – get to know your product the way they actually should.
-And – two – will be more comfortable in a way they serve customers.
+And – two – will be more comfortable in the way they serve customers.

-While all the other customer service principles we’re talking about is a must and could be a part of the “Customer Service Textbook: Basics” this one would be an extracurricular reference.
+While all the other customer service principles we’re talking about are a must and could be a part of the “Customer Service Textbook: Basics” this one would be an extracurricular reference.